 The effects of sleepy time tea and melatonin share many similarities when described by users.
 Chamomile is one ingredient in these brands of teas that help to create a relaxing effect on the mind and body, similar to the effects of melatonin supplements.

 Chamomile is a popular ingredient for bedtime teas because it contains chamazulene, which is proven to help relax the nervous system.
 It also contains apigenin, a mild sedative.
+You will often find a variety of chamomile teas in your local store because it is a mild flavor that has a few convenient health-boosting qualities.

 While these are promising effects, there isn’t enough scientific research that chamomile has a direct impact on sleeping patterns.
 However, it has been used for centuries to calm the mind and relax the body.
+So it is a safe bet if you are looking for a relaxing tea to drink before bed.

 Lavender is another popular ingredient in bedtime teas for some reasons.
 While lavender has a very pleasant scent to it, studies have shown that the actual scent of the plant promotes a more relaxed state than actually ingesting it.
+You may be aware of this if you keep any lavender plants in your garden.

 While some find that it relaxes them enough to fall asleep, people more commonly use lavender to help calm anxiety and stress.
+For some, this may help to accomplish the same purpose.
+Often stress and anxiety are what prevent us from falling asleep.
+So, lavender could, in fact, help you get in the right mental space to relax and get some shut-eye.

 Passionflower is a lesser recognized ingredient that is found in sleepy time tea, but it is one that has shown to be more potent than lavender and even chamomile.
+It has become increasingly popular in recent years because it is able to quickly relax you before bedtime.

 This plant is a vine often found in the southeastern parts of the United States, and in both Central and South America.
 Some common effects show that this ingredient can be helpful for those that suffer from sleep problems such as insomnia.